-In today’s work culture, it can often be difficult to maintain a balance between managing the demands of our workload and building close relationships with our team members.
+In today’s work culture, maintaining boundaries and a balance between workload demands and close relationships with our team can be difficult but its not impossible.
 While strong teamwork is essential for the overall success of a business or project, personal boundaries need to be established in order to ensure goals are met in a timely and efficient manner.
 The following quote is from Facebook Group Member Valarie and her question revolving around just this challenge:

 Knowing your direct reports well without overextending yourself.
 Patrick Lencioni talks about anonymity leading to job misery and I agree with this.
 I know my large team fairly well.
 Recently implemented middle managers as team leads due to there not being enough of me to go around.
 I want to continue to foster relationships with the new employees so that I will have the same level of relational vibe that I have with most of my team.
 I am struggling with ways to do this as it takes a lot of time.
 I know it doesn’t have to; however, I am finding that once I open the door to getting to know them more, they want more and more time with me and so I am wondering about ways to provide better communication and clarity in those earlier meetings as I think I may be unintentionally creating the impression that I am available to them more often than my time allows or that I was initially available and now I’m not as available and that can be confusing and send a message I am not intending to send.